 In the early 20th century this beautiful parcel of land, comprising waterfalls, streams, forest and meadows, belonged to Colonel Clarence C. Wadsworth (1871-1941).
 He was a member of the New York National Guard, but also a linguist and conservationist.

 His palatial home, Wadsworth Mansion at Long Hill, is on the Middletown side of the state park, and is rented out for events.

-The main attraction at the park are of course, the two waterfalls, both easily accessed by trails: Wadsworth Big Falls drops more than nine metres from a shelf of Hampden basalt, and Wadsworth Little Falls, on the brook of the same name, slips down shelves on a sandstone outcrop from a height of 12 metres.
+The main attractions at the park are of course the two waterfalls, both easily accessed by trails: Wadsworth Big Falls drops 30 feet from a shelf of Hampden basalt.

 There’s a reproduction of a typical Main Street and a farm, as well as all sorts of things to play with, from trains to costumes, puppets, building blocks and dolls.

 Wesleyan University’s own art museum was founded in 1952 at the stately Alsop House, which was built in the late-1830s.
 The building itself is a work of art, at the transition between Greek Revival and Italianate.